bradleyjay/datadog_test/datadog/answers.md

 ---

 ## What is the Anomaly graph displaying?
-Generally, an [anomaly](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) uses algorithimic detection to compare a metric to it's past values, and can be configured to use historical data as well (time of day, day of the week patterns, and so on).
+Generally, an [anomaly](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) uses algorithmic detection to compare a metric to it's past values, and can be configured to use historical data as well (time of day, day of the week patterns, and so on).

 The Anomaly graph here is displaying a region on either side of the current value of the reported metric.
 This represents the range of values within a set number (2, here) of standard deviations of the mean value, taken over some number of seconds set by a default rollup value, explained [here]([rollup](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)), but I'm not sure what that default is.
 Because I've chosen the 'basic' algorithm, the anomaly is calculated with a "simple lagging quantile computation," i.e. no seasonal/longer term trend data.